microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Empowering** makes a spell do 50% more damage than normal.
 An Empowered spell costs an additional 4 HP.

 **Widening** makes a spell's area of effect twice as big as normal.
 A Widened spell costs an additional 6 HP.

+## Magic Items

+*Author's Note:* This section is intended to establish a common baseline for magical items.
+Gamemasters are encouraged to customize or even ignore this section as needed to fit their setting.

+Magical items can be broadly divided into two categories: Active and Passive.
+Active magical items require some action on the part of the character to make use of their magical effects, while passive items provide their effect at all times.
+Using an active item may require a skill check of some sort, and may sometimes consume HP in the same fasion spellcasting does.

+### Common Active Items:

+**Staves:** The main tool of a spellcaster, the staff is a focus used to harness magical energy.
+Spellcasters usually require a staff to cast a spell.
+Staves may also contain one or more spells that the caster would not normally have access to; these spells can only be cast while wielding the staff.

+**Rods:** Usually employed for easier metamagic, rods may contain a single spell or magical effect.
+This spell can be cast by anyone for the appropriate HP cost, but non-spellcasting characters do so at +2 or more to the difficulty.
+Rods with a metamagic effect may be used in tandem with staves when casting a spell.

+**Wands:** Sometimes described as "magic-in-a-bottle", a wand contains a combination of a single spell and a set amount of charges.
+While there are charges left, any character may use the wand to cast the contained spell at the expense of a charge.
+Wands can be recharged, but usually require a significant HP cost for each charge.

+**Potions:** A single-use magical item, potions consist of a bottled magical liquid.
+When consumed, a potion confers a magical effect on the character that drank it.

+**Scrolls:** Similar to Potions, scrolls are a single-use item that allow any character to cast a single spell simply by reading it.
+Spellcasters may use Read Magic to decifer a scroll without casting it.

+### Common Passive Items:

+**Amulets, Charms, Rings, etc:** Various items of jewelery may be enchanted to provide a magical effect.
+Most items of this sort provide a bonus to a stat or skill, but more spectacular effects are possible.

+**Armor and Weapons:** Enchanted armor and weapons are usually the mark of a wealthy adventurer or noble, and usually provide some form of passive effect, ranging from a simple 'torchlight' effect to damage reduction, elemental resistances, and more.

 ## Resting & Recuperating